Supermarkets Reduce The Cost Of Fuel

 While Williams’ hope of seeing petrol at £1 per litre has yet to materialise, the quick work of the supermarkets shows a welcome trend for fuelGenie customers old and new.
 Tesco, Sainsbury’s and Morrisons are often the first to pass on the advantages of falling oil costs to their customers, putting fuelGenie card users at the front of the queue for the best fuel prices in the country.

-Supermarket fuel is cost effective and usually the best-priced on the roads: with a fuelGenie card, which is accepted at all three of the supermarkets mentioned in this article, it’s even easier to take advantage.
+Supermarket fuel is cost effective and usually the best-priced on the roads: with fuelGenie cards, which are accepted at all three of the supermarkets mentioned in this article, it’s even easier to take advantage.
 You can use your account to manage the total spend and fuel consumption of your drivers and vehicles.

 More savings on the horizon?